-You will need to provide the locations where you propose to operate as a Certification Authority and offer vehicle inspections, including your head office and any other locations, e.g. in a specific town, city, district, or region(s).
+You will need to provide the locations where you propose to operate as a Certification Authority and offer vehicle inspections, including your head office and any other locations, e.g. in a specific town, city, region, or nationally.

 4.5 Types of vehicles